-The airport has one main terminal, Jeppesen (which has a tension fabric roof as the main architectural feature), totalling more than 1.5 million square feet.
-Including the three airside concourses, there is over six million square feet of public space.
+The airport is spread over 34,000 acres of land and has one main terminal, Jeppesen Terminal, with a built-up area of more than 1.5 million square feet.
+It has three airside concourses and more than six million square feet of public space.
 Concourses A, B and C have a total of 89 gates.

-The short-term plans include adding a seventh runway, expanding the concourse with over 20 gates, additional international passenger processing and gates, expanding the people mover capacity, baggage system improvements and increasing passenger security screening.
+The short-term plans include adding a seventh runway, expanding the concourse with more than 20 gates, additional international passenger processing and gates, expanding the people mover capacity, baggage system improvements, and increasing passenger security screening.

 A new retail location, the Retail Merchandising Unit, opened in September 2011, providing easy shopping for travellers passing through the airport.

 Construction of the Pena Boulevard road lane to connect with Denver International Airport began in July 2011.
-The lane will be built in small parts.
-The first part being constructed is from 64th Avenue to just before Tower Road.
+The lane was built in small parts and the first part was constructed from 64th Avenue to just before Tower Road.

-Five of the runways are 12,000ft long and 150ft wide.
-The sixth is 16,000ft long and 200ft wide.
+Five of the runways are 12,000ft-long and 150ft-wide, while the sixth is 16,000ft-long and 200ft-wide.
 Each runway approach is equipped with instrument landing systems.
-The southern approaches to the four parallel north-south runways are rated category III-b, which allows auto-landing even in the lowest visibility conditions.
+The southern approaches to the four parallel north-south runways are rated category III-b, which allow auto-landing even in the lowest visibility conditions.

 Car rental area canopy project